geissdoerfer/shepherd/docs/user/hardware.rst

 ---------------

 Although less relevant for recording, the choice of capacitor crucially defines system behaviour during emulation.
-Therefore, shepherd allow to easily swap the capacitor to experiment with different technologies/capacities.
+Therefore, shepherd allows to easily swap the capacitor to experiment with different technologies/capacities by changing storage capelets.

 The storage capelet directly connects the two ends of a mounted capacitor to the corresponding traces on the shepherd cape via two custom, 4-pin headers.